 This virtual event will cover the history of social innovation and new techniques used by nonprofits and NGOs to solve global challenges.

 The GW Office of Innovation & Entrepreneurship presents “What is Social Innovation?”.
-This 45 min virtual learning experience will cover the quick history of social innovation and the new techniques used by nonprofits and NGO’s to solve global challenges, and real world examples of social innovation and entrepreneurship.
-This virtual learning experience will contain both lectures, special guests, videos, and break out sessions.
+This 1 hour virtual learning experience will cover the quick history of social innovation and the new techniques used by nonprofits and NGO’s to solve global challenges, and real world examples of social innovation and entrepreneurship.
+This virtual learning experience will contain lectures, a case study, and videos.

 What Will I Learn

 Tools gained at this workshop will benefit those with a passion for social change, inclusion and diversity, and those at the early stages of exploring their own innovations, ideas, nonprofits, and social enterprises.
 We encourage participation from teams and individuals that have identified a problem they would like to solve.

 Scott Stein is the Associate Director for Student Entrepreneurship at GW.
 Scott has worked with Ben & Jerry's, the State of Oregon, Main Street Alliance, and Mobilize.org as a social entrepreneur, facilitator, and design thinker developing and implementing new approaches to solving social problems.

 Special Guest, Lauren Behr, Senior Advisor, Scaled Impact through Innovation & Investment at Chemonics International

 Lauren Behr is a business strategist with 12 years of experience designing organizational systems that promote innovation and transformation in the international development context.
 As the Senior Advisor for Scaled Impact through Innovation and Investment, she leads efforts and partnerships to promote human-centered design and to scale solutions within Chemonics International’s innovation ecosystem, and oversees standards for achieving scaled impact and investing in social innovation on programs worldwide.